 Complete the spread [claps in your face]

-OK, you've got your salume and your gabagool—but as much as eating cold cuts straight out of the fridge is a joy in which both we and Tony enjoy partaking, sometimes you want to create a proper plate with additional fixings.
+OK, you've got your salume and your gabagool—but as much as eating cold cuts straight out of the fridge is a joy that both our fathers and Tony enjoy partaking in, sometimes you want to create a proper plate with additional fixings.

 Buying an entire wheel of Parmigiano Reggiano ain't cheap—in fact, it can cost you up to or more than $3,000, like this bad boy from Williams-Sonoma.
 If you can afford paying that in the name of cheese, we salute you.
-However, you can snag a quarter wheel—that's still 18 pounds of cheese!—for $300, which is far more reasonable.
+However, you can snag an eighth of a wheel—that's still 10 pounds of cheese!—for less than 200 bucks, which is far more reasonable.
 And this is 24-month, top-grade shit!
 It's sold in smaller increments, too, but we like to say go big or go home.

 Of course, if you just want a replica of a giant wheel of cheese, that's an option, too.

-And if you're going full sodium bomb bliss, you've gotta go all in with some olives.
-We're big fans of briny, buttery castelvetranos, which you can blessedly buy in bulk, straight from an organic Sicilian farm where they're picked by hand.
+If you're going full sodium bomb bliss, you've gotta go all in with some olives.
+We're big fans of briny, buttery Castelvetranos, which you can blessedly buy in bulk, straight from an organic Sicilian farm where they're picked by hand.
 Watch out for pits!

 Crown the garlic king